112 Years Ago

 They were making good time for it.
 They’d traveled by carriage from Alfheim to Lindesholm and had been on foot since.
 Leandros didn’t mind; out in the countryside like this, he felt more alive than he ever did within city walls.

-And the weather was pleasant enough — it was the kind of humid that precluded a great storm, warm enough that Leandros had to unbutton his shirt partway.
-Sweat beaded on the back of his neck and dampened his hair only to be chilled by the breeze coming up from the south.
-Fortunately, they’d been climbing steadily uphill for the better part of an hour, and with the increasing altitude came more of that relieving wind.
+And the weather was pleasant enough for their journey — it was the kind of humid that precluded a great storm, warm enough that Leandros had to unbutton his shirt partway.
+Sweat beaded on the back of his neck and dampened his hair only to be chilled by the cool breeze coming up from the south.
+Fortunately, they’d been climbing steadily uphill for the better part of an hour, and with the increased altitude came more of that relieving wind.

-Occasionally, between the trees, Leandros glimpsed one of the famed lakes surrounding Histrios, famed in particular for their color (clear blue), their purity (so pure it was said bathing in them cured certain ailments), and the high bluffs surrounding them.
+Occasionally, between the trees, Leandros glimpsed one of the famed lakes surrounding Histrios, famed in particular for their clear color, their purity (so pure it was said bathing in them cured certain ailments), and the high bluffs surrounding them.
 As these sightings grew more frequent, Roman assured Leandros that meant they were getting closer.

-And sure enough, the city itself emerged from among the trees.
-It was a grand walled affair built along the shore of a massive lake.
-Leandros wasn’t sure which to gawk at — the lake, its crystalline waters stretching so far it may as well have been an ocean, or the city itself, all smooth marble and imposing stature.
+And sure enough, the grand city itself soon emerged from among the trees.
+Leandros wasn’t sure which to gawk at — the lake the city had been built along, its crystalline waters stretching so far it may as well have been an ocean, or the city itself, all smooth marble and stern stature.
 He settled for both.